Wolverhampton: Wolverhampton Wanderers

-On 20 February 2021, it was announced as part of the government's levelling up strategy that The Ministry of Housing, Communities and Local Government (MHCLG), would be the first government department to have headquarters outside of London.
-It is expected that 500 posts including Senior Civil Servants would relocate to Wolverhampton by 2025.

 Tallest buildings

 Regeneration

 In recent years, Wolverhampton City Council have embarked on many city improvements and regeneration schemes.
 One such project was "Summer Row", a new £300 million retail quarter for Wolverhampton city centre.
 The project would have involved clearing existing buildings, and in 2006 a compulsory purchase order was issued to over 200 owner / occupiers in the surrounding area.
 Construction of Summer Row was originally earmarked for 2008, with a completion date listed as 2010, but the 2008 recession put the project on hold.

 In January 2011, the Summer Row project was formally cancelled as the CPO expired before the council found the necessary financial backing for the project.